Hang 'Em High: Reception

 The film became a major success after release in August 1968, and with an opening-day revenue of $5,241 in Baltimore alone, it became the biggest United Artists opening in history, exceeding all of the James Bond films at that time.
 It debuted at number five on Varietys weekly survey of top films and had recouped production expenses within two weeks of screening.
 It eventually grossed $6.8 million in the United States and abroad, for a total of worldwide.

 It was praised by critics, including Arthur Winsten of the New York Post, who described Hang 'Em High as "a Western of quality, courage, danger and excitement."
+And Roger Ebert who said, "In a way, it's a relief that Clint Eastwood is back home again."
 Variety gave the film a negative review, calling it "a poor American-made imitation of a poor Italian-made imitation of an American-made western."
 George Tashman wrote in Berkeley Gazette that it was, "all intents and purposes," an "apple pie" western, "a Spaghetti Western made in Hollywood."

-As of April 2025, Hang 'Em High has a 92% freshness rating on Rotten Tomatoes.
+As of July 2026, Hang 'Em High has a 93% freshness rating with a mean of 6.7 of a possible 10 on Rotten Tomatoes from 15 reviews.